 The relationship between Charlemagne and the Papacy represents a fascinating series of colorful events; in fact, one could even go as far as to say, without disrespect for the dignities involved, that this relationship was an amazing series of quid pro quo.
-The truth of the matter is that this relationship reflected the eternal conflict, within the Catholic Church, between temporal power and spiritual power; a conflict that has endured inside of the Church of Rome ever since the appearance of the false "Donation of Constantine" (Fourth Century AD), and is still alive today within the Spanish Integrist movement of Civita Catholica.
+In any event, this relationship reflected the eternal conflict within the Catholic Church between temporal power and spiritual power, a conflict that has endured inside of the Church of Rome ever since the appearance of the false "Donation of Constantine" (Fourth Century AD), and is still alive today within the Spanish Integrist movement of Civita Catholica.

-Figure 2.
+Figure 1.
 The False Donation of Constantine.

-The mosaic of the False Donation of Constantine in the original palace of Latran shows on the left, the Roman Pope Sylvester 1st as the beneficiary of the false donation, and on the right the Emperor Constantine I. The so-called donation granted to Pope Sylvester and his successors the territories of Judea, Greece, Italy and all of the former western parts of the Roman Empire.
+The mosaic of the False Donation of Constantine located originally in the palace of Latran shows on the left, the Roman Pope Sylvester 1st as the beneficiary of the false donation, and on the right the Emperor Constantine I. The so-called donation granted to Pope Sylvester and to his successors the territories of Judea, Greece, Italy, and all of the former western parts of the Roman Empire.

-The strained relation between Charlemagne and Pope Hadrian, for example, began when the Pope wrote a letter to remind the King that the donation of those territories had historical precedents in which "other God-fearing emperors and princes" had already given these rights of ownership to former popes "for the remission of their sins and the salvation of their souls."
-This veiled threat was take up as a welcome challenge by Charlemagne and the events that followed stand as a good example of how Charlemagne had to solve disproportionate states of imbalance between power and reason not only with pagans, but with Christians as well.
+The strained relations between Charlemagne and Pope Hadrian, for example, began when the Pope wrote a letter to remind the King that the donation of those territories had historical precedents in which "other God-fearing emperors and princes" had given these rights of ownership to former popes "for the remission of their sins and the salvation of their souls."
+This veiled threat was taken up as a welcome challenge by Charlemagne and the events that followed stand as a good example of how Charlemagne dealt with disproportionate states of imbalance between power and reason, not only with pagans, but with Christians as well.
 Here is how Hadrian offered Charlemagne to become the new Emperor Constantine of his time.
 Unfortunately, the written answer of Charlemagne did not survive.

 "And since the time when the Blessed Sylvester, Pope of the Holy, Catholic, Apostolical and Roman Church, was elevated and exalted by the great and most pious Emperor Constantine, and was judged worthy of receiving the power over these western regions; similarly, for these happy times, in which you and I live, the Holy Church of God, that is the one of the Blessed Apostle Peter, should grow and be exalted always further more so that all of the nations that hear this will say: Lord, preserve the King and grant us on the day when we would have invoked you, because a new and most Christian Constantine Emperor has come to us, through which God has decided to give his Holy Church of the Blessed Peter, prince of the apostles, everything that is worthy of receiving."
 (Codex Carolinus, no. 60.
-Collection of 96 letters written to Pepin and Charlemagne by popes Stephen II, Stephen III and Hadrian.)
+Collection of 96 letters written to Pepin and Charlemagne by popes Stephen II, Stephen III and Hadrian, quoted by A. Kleinclausz, Charlemagne, Librairie Hachette, Paris, 1934, p.
+115-16.)